cloudflare-apps/a-better-browser/cloudflare.md

 ![Example](/images/apps/abetterbrowser/example.png "What it looks like")

-Note: Internet Explorer 9's "[Compatibility view](http://windows.microsoft.com/en-US/internet-explorer/products/ie-9/features/compatibility-view) will trigger the message, since the browser pretends to be an earlier version of Internet Explorer.
+Note: Internet Explorer 9's [Compatibility view](http://windows.microsoft.com/en-US/internet-explorer/products/ie-9/features/compatibility-view) will trigger the message, since the browser pretends to be an earlier version of Internet Explorer.

 ### Styling the message